Practical Test Centre

 Structured learning

-To help you learn in a structured way, the DSA (Driving Standards Agency) has produced a Driver's Record.
-You could have received a Driver's Record with your provisional driving licence, if not you can get one from your instructor, your local test centre or download one from the links below:-If you are having trouble driving a manual, Why not try an
+To help you learn in a structured way, the DVSA (Driver and Vehicle Standards Agency) has produced a Driver's Record.
+You could have received a Driver's Record with your provisional driving licence, if not you can get one from your instructor, your local test centre or download one from the link below:-

 Dealing with Nerves and Confidence